-Click on 3 dot menu available on top right side of the Google Chrome Browser and Choose Settings from it.
+Click on 3 dot menu available on the top right side of the Google Chrome Browser and Choose Settings from it.
 Now click on Settings from left and scroll down the page and choose Show Settings.
 In the settings, scroll down the window and click on the Site Settings option.

-Now in Advanced Settings scroll down the page and click on Content settings button available below the Privacy.
-Now in the Content settings click on Manage exceptions.. button of Notifications.
+Now in Site Settings scroll down the page and click on Notifications option available below the Permissions.

-In the Notifications exceptions choose a site of which you want to stop notifications and click on the 3 dot menu icon and you will see 3 option: Block, Edit, Remove.
-If you want to temporary disable notifications from the site then you can chose Block option from the dropdown menu.
-Or if you are going to completely delete the site from the list then click on Χ icon.
+In the Notifications, choose a site of which you want to stop notifications and click on the 3 dot menu icon and you will see 3 option: Block, Edit, Remove.
+If you want to temporarily disable notifications from the site then you can choose Block option from the drop-down menu.
+Or if you are going to completely delete the site from the list then click on Remove option.

-Click on Menu button available on top left of the Opera Desktop Browser.
-And choose Settings from the menu.
+Click on Menu button which is available on the top right of the Opera Desktop Browser.
+And choose Go to browser settings from the menu.
 In the Settings, scroll down the window and click on the Advanced option.

-That’s It now you have successfully disabled, turnoff, or Removed Push Notifications of a specific website and will not receive unwanted notifications from deleted site.
+That’s It now you have successfully disabled, turn off, or Removed Push Notifications of a specific website and will not receive unwanted notifications from the deleted site.

 7 thoughts on “How to Disable Push Notifications of a website in Desktop Browser.”

 No such menu option on current version of Opera